jamescipmonding/MBI806B-Business-Data-Analytics/README.md

 ## Disclaimer
 This project was completed for **educational purposes only**.
 The analysis is not intended for live trading or investment decision-making.

+## Project Summary
+This project demonstrates an end-to-end business analytics workflow, from data preparation and transformation to visual analysis and business-oriented interpretation.